In this tutorial, I show you how to install a DIY folding wall desk along with other woodworking techniques and tips.

 Then, I poured blue/green pigment powder over the first resin layer.

-I decided to use transparent blue dye near the front to simulate shallow water and to create depth.
+So, I decided to use translucent blue dye near the front to simulate shallow water and to create depth.

 Additionally, I meant to add the alcohol ink directly to the transparent resin instead of mixing it in clear resin before pouring, but I didn’t.